3IE/SwiftStarter/README.md

 In this starter kit, we provide several external frameworks that we use in our project and that helps this architecture be what it is.

-<a href="https://github.com/Alamofire/Alamofire.git">Alamofire</a> is an HTTP networking library written in Swift.
+- <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> is an HTTP networking library written in Swift.

-<a href="https://github.com/Alamofire/AlamofireImage.git">AlamofireImage</a> is an image component library for Alamofire.
+- <a href="https://github.com/Alamofire/AlamofireImage">AlamofireImage</a> is an image component library for Alamofire.

-<a href="https://github.com/thoughtbot/Argo.git">Argo</a> is a parsing library.
-It allows us to parse objects received from Alamofire to give it to the service.
+- <a href="https://github.com/Hearst-DD/ObjectMapper">ObjectMapper</a> is a JSON mapping library.

-<a href="https://github.com/thoughtbot/Curry.git">Curry</a> is a currying component library for Argo.
+- <a href="https://github.com/tristanhimmelman/AlamofireObjectMapper">AlamofireObjectMapper</a> is an Alamofire extension which simplifies ObjectMapper usage.

-<a href="https://github.com/AliSoftware/OHHTTPStubs.git">OHHTTPStubs</a> is a library to stub your network requests.
-It is useful for unit testing purpose.
+- <a href="https://github.com/SVProgressHUD/SVProgressHUD">SVProgressHUD</a> is a lightweight progress HUD.

 ## Installing the external frameworks